apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 All machines use Ubuntu distribution but commands reported here should worh for other distributions with some modifications.
 The username used throughout this article will be **"sysop"** So the home directory will be indicated as **"/home/sysop"** or **"~/"**.

-## Create a Certification authority and certificates
+## Create a Certification Authority and Certificates

 For all the VM the DNS server will resolve **"apisix.h.net"** to the external address of **hserv**.
 In all others machine that will access the the services exposed by **hserv** there will be a line in the **"/etc/hosts"** file resolving **"apisix.h.net"** to the external address of **hserv**.